flipperdevices/flipperzero-firmware/documentation/js/js_gui.md

 The `viewDispatcher` constant holds the `ViewDispatcher` singleton.

 ### `viewDispatcher.switchTo(view)`
-Switches to a view, giving it control over the display and input
+Switches to a view, giving it control over the display and input.

 #### Parameters
   - `view`: the `View` to switch to